imaginaryusername/Reusable_specs/reusable_addresses.md

 To recap, we use the first pubkey with a valid signature of the transaction's designated input, together with the scan key, to derive a shared secret via Elliptic-curve Diffie–Hellman [(reference)](https://en.bitcoin.it/wiki/ECDH_address).
 This shared secret is combined with the outpoint to obtain a unique scalar value for this payment that is used to tweak the spend key into unique ephemeral keys that is then used to derive addresses.

-Grinding the prefix is accomplished by using different nonces to sign the designated input until the first prefix_size bits of the double-sha256 of the designated input are shared with the scan_pubkey, excluding the low-entropy first byte (skip if prefix_size = 0).
+Grinding the prefix is accomplished by using different nonces to sign the designated input until the first prefix_size bits of the double-sha256 of the designated input are shared with the scan_pubkey (skip if prefix_size = 0).
 "Input" is a combination of the outpoint and scriptsig.
 The payment transaction is then constructed and ready to be relayed.

 Since bitcoin transactions do not have explicit nonces (unlike blockheaders), the nonce in this case is the random integer "k" value used in creating the transaction signature.
 Wallets that already use random "k" can simply keep re-selecting random values as the grinding process.